agnesoft/agdb/docs/queries.md

 QueryBuilder::search().from(1).where_().node().or().where_().edge().and().key("k").value(Comparison::Contains(1.into())).end_where().query();
 QueryBuilder::search().from(1).where_().node().or().where_().edge().and().key("k").value(Comparison::Contains(vec![1, 2].into())).end_where().query();
 ```

+</td></tr></table>

+The currently supported conditions are:

+- Where (opens nested list of conditions)
+- Edge (if the element is an `edge`)
+- Node (if the element is a `node`)
+- Distance (if the current distance of the search satisfies the numerical comparison, each graph element away from the start increases the distance, including edges, i.e. second node from start is at distance `2`)
+- EdgeCount (if the element is a node and total number of edges (in and out) satisfies the numerical comparison - self-referential edges are counted twice)
+- EdgeCountFrom (if the element is a node and total number of outgoing edges satisfies the numerical comparison)
+- EdgeCountTo (if the element is a node and total number of incoming edges satisfies the numerical comparison)
+- Ids (if the element id is in the list)
+- KeyValue (if the element's property has the `key` and its value satisfies `value` comparison)
+- Keys (if the element has all the `keys` regardless of their values)
+- EndWhere (closes nested list of conditions)

+All conditions can be further modified as follows:

+- Beyond (continues the search only beyond this element)
+- Not (reverses the condition result)
+- NotBeyond (stops the search beyond this element)

+The conditions can be changed with logic operators:

+- And (logical `and`)
+- Or (logical `or`)

 NOTE: The use of `where_` with an underscore as the method name is necessary to avoid conflict with the Rust keyword.